 The MATCH team also provided support to the participating Nigerian and Senegalese talents through preparatory sessions for the job interviews, soft skills trainings, pre-departure orientation, as well as assistance with the administrative procedures related to international recruitment.
 Here you can check out an example of an information leaflet prepared by the MATCH project to provide useful information to talents for their relocation to Belgium.
 In addition, IOM also prepared a standard presentation for the preparatory sessions that IOM organised with the pre-selected talents to help them get ready for the interview with a hiring company: take a look here at our preparation package!

 Through the MATCH project, a scheme was set for private companies to recruit from new pools of talent.
-MATCH facilitated the collection of 657 CVs, out of which 375 went through pre-selection processes for a total of 118 opened vacancies in 29 hiring companies.
-140 talents reached the final stage of the recruitment process, and 8 talents were recruited by companies in Italy, the Netherlands, and Belgium.
+MATCH facilitated the collection of 657 CVs, out of which 378 were pre-selected for a total of 118 opened vacancies in 29 hiring companies.
+121 talents reached the final stage of the recruitment process, and 8 talents were recruited by companies in Italy, the Netherlands, and Belgium

 Besides the job placements, the MATCH project also implemented: